auraphp/Aura.Sql/docs/getting-started.md

 The `ExtendedPdo::perform()` method will prepare a query with bound values in a single step.
-Also, because the native _PDO_ does not deal with bound array values, `perform()` modifies the query string to replace array-bound placeholders with the quoted array.
-Note that this is *not* the same thing as
+Also, because the native _PDO_ does not deal with bound array values, `perform()` modifies the query string to expand the array-bound placeholder into multiple placeholders.
-binding: the query string itself is modified before passing to the database for value binding.

 ```php
 // the array to be quoted